antonio-mora/vennRanges/README.md

 vennRanges is an R package to build venn diagrams between genomic ranges

 # Fast tutorial
+## Step 1.
-## 1. Upload your bed files into R dataframes, or use the generate_random_genomic_range function:
+Upload your bed files into R dataframes, or use the generate_random_genomic_range function: